Software engineering

 Software engineering is a branch of both computer science and engineering focused on designing, developing, testing, and maintaining software applications.
 It involves applying engineering principles and computer programming expertise to develop software systems that meet user needs.

-The terms programmer and coder overlap software engineer, but they imply only the construction aspect of a typical software engineer workload.

-A software engineer applies a software development process, which involves defining, implementing, testing, managing, and maintaining software systems, as well as developing the software development process itself.
+A software engineer applies a software development process to define, implement, test, manage, and maintain software systems.

 History

 Beginning in the 1960s, software engineering was recognized as a separate field of engineering.

 The development of software engineering was seen as a struggle.
-Problems included software that was over budget, exceeded deadlines, required extensive debugging and maintenance, and unsuccessfully met the needs of consumers or was never even completed.
+Problems included software that was over budget, exceeded deadlines, required extensive debugging and maintenance, and failed to meet users' needs or was never even completed.